 Et offrir plus de logements à louer ! pic.twitter.com/MkLtkkwX8A

-Thanks to a maximum budget of 120 million euros each year, the City of Paris hopes to acquire around 400 homes per year, which will then be redistributed as quickly as possible, depending on the necessary renovations.
-These renovations will mainly aim to bring the various apartments up to energy and hygiene standards, since many of the currently empty homes, for example, do not have access to running water.
+Thanks to a maximum budget of 120 million euros every year, the City of Paris hopes to acquire about 400 housing units per year, which will then be redistributed as quickly as possible, depending on the renovations needed.
+These renovations will particularly aim to bring the various apartments up to energy and hygiene standards, since many of the vacant homes today, for example, do not have access to running water.

-A wonderful initiative that enhances the availability of affordable housing in the capital and complements the solidarity real lease, a system that ensures the middle classes can become owners for less than 5000€ per square meter in the capital.
-In the same spirit, the V...
+A great initiative that boosts the availability of affordable housing in the capital and complements the real solidarity lease, a system that ensures middle-class individuals can become owners for less than 5000€ per square meter in the capital.
+In the same spirit, the City has strengthened the...

-he strengthened the rules in favor of public housing and increased support for social landlords.non mais les locations d’appartement à paris c’est vraiment un scandale genre d’accord c’est la capitale mais à aucun moment c’est normal de louer 700 euros des 9m2 sans toilettes voire sans douche au 8eme etage sans ascenseur, c’est pas humain
+rules in favor of public housing, and has increased support for social landlords.non mais les locations d’appartement à paris c’est vraiment un scandale genre d’accord c’est la capitale mais à aucun moment c’est normal de louer 700 euros des 9m2 sans toilettes voire sans douche au 8eme etage sans ascenseur, c’est pas humain

 — orléna (@jsuisgemo) August 21, 2022

-The City wants to quickly develop public rental options (which include social housing and affordable housing) to offer 40% public housing by 2035, including 10% accessible housing.
-This is fantastic news for young Parisians who are desperately trying to settle down permanently in the capital without having to sell a kidney.
+The City wants to quickly try to develop public rental options (which include social housing and affordable homes) with the goal of having 40% of public housing by 2035, meaning 10% of accessible housing.
+This is fantastic news for young Parisians who are desperately trying to settle permanently in the capital without having to sell a kidney.
 Yay!